 Focus on what is happening right now

 So often during times of anxiety and stress, we jump to thinking about the future or possibilities which could occur.
 Therapist Lori Gottleib recommends focusing on what is happening “right now” to ground yourself.
 You could try ending your sentences with “right now” to emphasize this.
 For example, “I’m feeling anxious right now” and then acknowledging that you won’t feel this way forever and that things will eventually change for the better.

 Use calming techniques to calm your body and mind

+Even something simple like breathing can do wonders in making you feel better instantly.
 Use the 4-7-8 breathing technique (see this guide to learn how).